Back to Course

 Celtic salt and regular table salt have essentially the same carbohydrate content—zero grams per serving.
 Both types of salt contain no carbohydrates, making them nutritionally identical in this regard.

-• Light gray in color due to the clay and sand from the salt flats where it’s harvested
+• Light grey in colour due to the clay and sand from the salt flats where it’s harvested

 • Moist texture with about 13% residual moisture content